shaoormunir/purl/README.md

 ### Explanation of Arguments:
 - `--features`: Path to the file containing the features to extract (default: `features_new.yaml`).
-- `--folder`: Path to the folder where the crawl data was stored.
+- `--input_data`: Path to the folder where the crawl data was stored.
 For example, if the data was stored in a `datadir` directory within the `OpenWPM` folder, the path should be `../OpenWPM/datadir`.
 - `--tag`: Tag to add to the output files.
 This helps differentiate between multiple experiments.

 Running this command will generate four files for each run of crawled data: